emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 skills, which is a pretty large part of being a successful developer.

 Still, we had problems with consistency.
 Candidates might succeed or fail based on which interviewers they had rather than on their own merit.
-If we're not consistent, the implication is that there's at least some guesswork in our screening process.
-Our hiring process directly affects our future as a company.
+Our inconsistency implies that candidates are subject to the individual biases of our interviewers.
-Guesswork isn't the right way to go about it.
+We'd like to hire based on things that we've agreed on as a group, rather than hiring whoever got lucky enough to be paired with an interviewer who was willing to see their best side.

 So, we made a bit of a push to refine our process.
 We identified a few problems that were hurting our consistency, and made some adjustments to